 Turkish Angoras are an old breed that originated in Turkey.
 While much of their history is swathed in mystery, we do know that they were highly prized in their home country.

-When European travellers discovered this beautiful cat breed, they were allowed to bring some overseas, where they soon became a popular pet.
+When European travelers discovered this beautiful cat breed, they were allowed to bring some overseas, where they soon became popular pets.

 Turkish Angoras are often assertive cats that like attention on their own terms.
 While they rarely enjoy being picked up and cuddled, they will come to you when they feel like showing affection (sources 1,2,3).

 Difference Between Maine Coon And Turkish Angora Cat